xelatihy/yocto-gl/docs/yocto_gl.md

 }
 ~~~

 Logger object.
-A logger can output messages to multiple streams.
+A logger can output messages to console an a file.
-Use add streams commands for it.
+Members are not part of the public API.

 - Members:
     - _verbose:      whether to output verbose